mystickev/EmlRipper/README.md

 * Phishing Detection: Flags emails with predefined phishing keywords.
 * Customizable Reports: Generates structured reports for easy analysis.

 Requires Ruby environment and specific gems.
+Run bundle install in the tool directory to install the gems required.